trucule/ETDucky.ProcDelta/README.md

 ## Why this exists

-Most application-crash investigation on Windows is interactive guesswork.
-Procmon traces are dense and noisy.
-Crash dumps tell you the symptom but not the environmental cause.
-Logs only contain what the app's authors thought to log.

-The ProcDelta captures the kernel's view of what the application actually tried to do — every registry value it queried, every file it opened, every host it tried to reach, with the success/failure status of each one — and surfaces only the entries that disagree with a known-good baseline.
+The ProcDelta captures the kernel's view of what the application actually tried to do (registry values it queried, files it opened, hosts it tried to reach) with the success/failure status of each one and surfaces only the entries that disagree with a known-good baseline.
 That diff is usually short (a handful of entries even on a chatty app) and points directly at the environmental misalignment a sysadmin needs to fix.